nocturn9x/asyncevents/README.md

   decent machinery to perform roughly what asyncevent does
 - Does not support using any other loop than the currently running one because of some subtleties of modern asyncio wrappers like `asyncio.run()` which creates its own event loop internally (_Thanks, asyncio_)
-- Exceptions are kinda finicky in non-blocking mode due to how `asyncio.gather` works: only the first exception in a group of handlers is properly raised and log messages might get doubled.
-Also, exception logging and propagation is delayed until you `await wait("some_event")` so be careful

 ## Why?

 This library exists because the current alternatives either suck, lack features or are inspired by other languages'